The lsb_release command prints certain LSB (Linux Standard Base) and Distribution information.

 If no options are given, the -v option is assumed.

 displays version of LSB against which distribution is compliant.
-The version is expressed as a colon separated list of LSB module descriptions.
-LSB module descriptions are dash separated tuples containing the module name, version, and architecture name.
+The version is expressed as a colon seperated list of LSB module descriptions.
+LSB module descriptions are dash seperated tuples containing the module name, version, and architecture name.
 The output is a single line of text of the following format:

 displays string id of distributor.
 The output is a single line of text of the following format: